Synthetixio/synthetix/map.md

 * `setDelegateApprovals(DelegateApprovals _delegates)`: as per the name.
 * `setFeePeriodDuration(uint _feePeriodDuration)`: as per the name.
 Checks that the argument is in the proper range.
 * `setSynthetix(Synthetix _synthetix)`: Arg must be nonzero.
-* `setTargetThreshold(uint _percent)`: pointlessly checks that a uint is non-negative.
-Would be better to pass in an actual fixed point number rather than a percentage point integer, so that granularity can be finer than whole percentage points.
+* `setTargetThreshold(uint _percent)`: NOTE: pointlessly checks that a uint is non-negative.
+In my view it would likely be better to pass in an actual fixed point number rather than a percentage point integer, so that granularity can be finer than whole percentage points.
 * `feePaid(bytes4 currencyKey, uint amount)`: converts amount to XDRs and then adds the XDR value to the fee pool to be distributed.
-  Note that this could be more efficient by pre-computing the XDR value before passing it to the FeePool contract, which throws away currencyKey, only using it for calling back to Synthetix to find the equivalent XDR value at current exchange rates.
+As an aside, this could be more efficient by pre-computing the XDR value before passing it to the FeePool contract, which throws away currencyKey, only using it for calling back to Synthetix to find the equivalent XDR value at current exchange rates.
+Poor name: reads like a predicate, but is actually an effectful function.
 * `rewardsMinted(uint amount)`: Adds a quantity of SNX rewards to the current fee period reward distribution total.
+Poor name: reads like a predicate, but is actually an effectful function.
 * `closeCurrentFeePeriod()`: Close the current fee period, and open the next one.
 The previously-recorded fee periods are shifted along and the last one is overwritten, though its unclaimed fees are merged into the penultimate fee period it was overwritten by.
 Note that the comment, "Take a snapshot of the total value of the system." at the end of this function is inaccurate.
 * `claimFees(bytes4 currencyKey)`: The message sender claims their fees in the currency specified.
 * `claimFeesOnBehalf(address claimingForAddress, bytes4 currencyKey)`: Claim fees for a specified address.
 They are awarded to that address, and not to the message sender.
 * `_claimFees(address claimingAddress, bytes4 currencyKey)`: Claim fees at the specified address in the specified currency.
-C-ratio must be within the bounds specified by the `feesClaimable` function.
+C-ratio must be within the bounds specified by the `feesClaimable` function -- i.e. less than the issuance ratio.
 TODO: FINISH ME
+* `importFeePeriod(uint feePeriodIndex, uint feePeriodId, uint startingDebtIndex, uint startTime, uint feesToDistribute, uint feesClaimed, uint rewardsToDistribute, uint rewardsClaimed)`: Sets a particular fee period entry, but only during the setup period.
+* `approveClaimOnBehalf(address account)`: TODO
+* `removeClaimOnBehalf(address account)`: TODO
+* `_recordFeePayment(uint xdrAmount)`: TODO
+* `_recordRewardPayment(uint snxAmount)`: TODO
+* `_payFees(address account, uint xdrAmount, bytes4 destinationCurrencyKey)`: TODO
+* `_payRewards(address account, uint snxAmount)`: TODO
+* `transferFeeIncurred(uint value)`: TODO
+* `transferredAmountToReceive(uint value)`: TODO
+* `amountReceivedFromTransfer(uint value)`: TODO
+* `exchangeFeeIncurred(uint value)`: TODO
+* `exchangedAmountToReceive(uint value)`: TODO
+* `amountReceivedFromExchange(uint value)`: TODO
+* `totalFeesAvailable(bytes4 currencyKey)`: TODO
+* `totalRewardsAvailable()`: TODO
 * `feesAvailable(address account, bytes4 currencyKey)`: return the total of fees this user has accrued in previous fee periods.
 TODO: FINISH ME
 * `feesClaimable(address account)`: true iff the collateralisation ratio of this account is less than the target ratio plus 10% of the ratio or so.
 This function code could be made more concise.
 The logic allows fees to be withdrawable if a user's ratio is less than